-In the event a confirmed case of COVID-19 was present on site, close the site for a period of 7 (seven) days and/or employ a specialized biohazard remediation, abatement company will professionally disinfect the contaminated areas.
-All cleaning products and procedures from Contractor and Cleaning Services used on Projects must be vetted by a Industrial Hygienist Consultant to verify that they are sufficient for disinfecting COVID-19.
+In the event of more than 5 (five) confirmed cases of COVID-19 are present on a site, close the site for a period of 72 (seventy-two) hours and/or employ or appoint a specialized biohazard remediation, abatement crew to disinfect the contaminated areas.
+All cleaning products and procedures from Contractor and Cleaning Services used on projects must be vetted by an Industrial Hygienist Consultant or listed by Health Canada to verify that they are sufficient for disinfecting COVID-19.
 If products or procedures are deemed unreliable, they must be discontinued.

 All workers must wear gloves in accordance with their SWP and rules.
 Wearing gloves, besides being a safety requirement reduces the likelihood of workers touching their eyes, nose or ears reducing the potential of transmission from contaminated surfaces.

 Workers should replace their used gloves frequently with new gloves and launder used gloves, if practicable, with their work clothes to prevent them from becoming potential sources of transmission.

 The current concerns for COVID -19 makes orientations especially important as a means of communicating with new workers the safety precautions that they must comply with for them to work on this site.